 Windows Dark Mode

 Dark Mode is a display setting that changes the color scheme of an operating system or application to darker shades, primarily black or dark gray, as opposed to the traditional lighter or white backgrounds.
-This feature is designed to reduce eye strain, especially in low-light environments, and can also help conserve battery life on devices with OLED or AMOLED screens.
-Also, in some screens Dark Mode can help reduce screen burn where the white light from the monitor can temporarily burn into the screen.
-The contrast between the text and background in Dark Mode can make it easier to read and reduce glare from bright screens, leading to a more comfortable and visually appealing user experience.
+This feature is designed to reduce eye strain, especially in low-light environments, and can also help conserve battery life on devices.
+In this article we will cover the steps to set Windows to Dark Mode!

 How to Change Windows Theme to Dark Mode